Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-multi-family-property-sees-roi-in-3-months.md

 • Platform paid for itself in the first 30 days

-• OPP is generating X amount of ROI every month
+• OPP is generating an ROI every month